 One of the major topics in the Aged Care Royal Commission revolves around ageism.
-If society were not ageist them our older adults living in aged care facilities would never be mistreated.
+If society were not ageist then our older adults living in aged care facilities would never be mistreated.
 Even in community care we see older adults experiencing belittlement and mistreatment.
 Now that is ageism at its very core.

 We urgently need to address these issues and change people’s perceptions and attitudes.
 Did you know that by 2058 nearly 4% of Australia’s population will be over the age of 85 and older?
 This means more people will require support than ever before, but will there be enough support available financially and through labour.
 By making changes on a personal, community and government level we can ensure that older adults are respected and revered members of society.
 This directly links back to ageist attitudes at various levels.